Salwan/salwan.github.io/_posts/2024-05-28-the-dead-internet.md

 Little by little the internet is dying.
 I felt like ranting on a private discord server which led me into a rabbit hole after.
 This was my rant raw:

 > man the internet really sucks nowadays, most forums are gone not even in archive, search engines are crippled with ads and target dumb audiences, every piece of software that's not opensource is spying on us "to enhance your experience", pretty much every social discussion network wants to be a walled garden like discord, reddit is almost there.. it seems most people have migrated from internet to social media focused on doom scrolling and pointless angry arguing.
 It feels like LLMs are the only good thing that happened recently.. but wait til they're enshitified as well and start to cripple themselves (to enhance experience naturally), spy on us and push ads which will happen once their growth slows down
+>
 > I think we broke the internet, so many computer people started looking for an escape.. for some they found it in pre-internet retro hardware
 > some are trying to revive the old internet by reviving personal sites and focusing on decentralized services only (I think I'm in both camps)
+>
 > a part of me just wants to boot all major software from all my computers and switch to FreeBSD or something and start over 😂

-These sentimens were all brewing in my consciousness for a while now.
+These sentiments were all brewing in my consciousness for a while now.
 I'm glad I was able to just dump the whole thing in one paragraph.

 I want to break it down here: